Free Sandwiches for Life? Just Be 'Subway'

 Calling all Subway enthusiasts!
 If you’re a fan of the mouthwatering, customizable sandwiches and wraps that Subway is known for, then hold on to your taste buds because they have something extraordinary in store for you.

-In a move that’s bound to make headlines and bring smiles to sandwich lovers everywhere, Subway has introduced a truly unique and unprecedented promotion.
+In a move that’s bound to make headlines and bring smiles to sandwich lovers everywhere, Sub has introduced a truly unique and unprecedented promotion.

 Brace yourself for the Subway Challenge!
 Here’s how it works: the multinational fast-food restaurant chain is offering a once-in-a-lifetime opportunity to get your hands on free, scrumptious Subway sandwiches, but there’s a delicious twist.